herndon/CSCefficiency/CSCEfficiency/scripts/README.md

 * `globalTag`: The global tag for processing this dataset.

 The appropriate global tag to process the data can be found on the Data Aggregation System (DAS) with the query `dataset=...`, where the desired dataset is provided.
+Note that, depending on the desired dataset, a different CMSSW release may be needed.

 **NOTE**: Once you've configured this new section, go to the `section` option in the `DEFAULT` section and change the value to the name of your newly created section.
 This option controls what jobs are submitted - make sure to change this when you submit a new job.
 Alternatively, you can provide this name when running `crabSubmit.sh`.